-An Indemnity Agreement, also known as a Hold Harmless Agreement, helps protect someone who hired a contractor from liability in the event that contractor harms themselves while working for them.
-It acts as a form of insurance, and lets people work together who might otherwise not be able to because of potential risk.
+A Hold Harmless Agreement template helps protect someone who hired a contractor from liability if they harm themselves while working for them.
+It acts as a form of insurance and lets people work together who might otherwise not be able to because of legal liability.